April 15-16, 2025

 Poster and Creative Exhibition Competition

-The university colleges, the Office of Undergraduate Research and Fellowships, and the University Honors Program will host a poster competition that will provide students, whose work is deemed outstanding by judges, a monetary award.
+You can choose to participate in a competition on the event registration form.
+The university colleges, the Office of Undergraduate Research and Fellowships, and the University Honors Program will host a poster and exhibit competition that will provide students, whose work is deemed outstanding by judges, an award.
 At the event, judges will visit your poster or exhibit and you’ll present your research or creative activity for them to evaluate.
-Your attendance at the poster session or creative exhibit is required for participation in the competition.
+Your attendance for the entire poster session and creative exhibit is required for participation in the competition.

 Criteria